-first phase of the Project consists in a 1.5 megawatt (MW) power plant featuring Sabella’s field-proven tidal turbine coupled with onshore batteries for storage.
+The project aims to revolutionize the energy mix of Capul, an off-grid area, by replacing the obsolete, costly and polluting diesel generators with a green and cost-competitive alternative.
+The first phase of the project consists in a 3 MW power plant featuring SABELLA’s field-proven tidal turbine coupled with onshore batteries for storage.
 The main characteristics of the San Bernardino ocean power project are the following:

-• 2,820 megawatt-hour (MWh) net electrical output per year;
+· estimated 2,820 MWh net electrical output per year;

 · 1 MWh storage system aiming to:

-- smooth the injection of the power production of the tidal turbines depending on the grid demand;
+o smoothen the injection of the power production of the tidal turbines depending on the grid demand;

-- securing the supply to the electrical grid so as to avoid blackouts;
+o secure the supply to the electrical grid so as to avoid blackouts;

-- Commissioning in 2020 for a 25-year operational lifetime.
+· tentative commissioning in 2024 for a 25-year operational lifetime.

-Eventually, considering the 500 MW potential of the San Bernardino Strait, the ocean power plant, scaled-up, would be able to provide power to the 25,000 inhabitants of Capul and San Antonio, as well as the major towns of the provinces of Sorsogon and Northern Samar, which await economic development, provided electricity becomes reliable.
+Eventually, considering the 500 MW potential of the San Bernardino Strait, the ocean power plant, scaled-up, would be able to provide power to the 25,000 inhabitants of Capul and San Antonio, as well as the major towns of the provinces of Sorsogon and Northern Samar, which await economic development provided electricity becomes reliable